Lukasa/rust-certitude/README.md

 ## Work In Progress

 This is currently a very early beta, and I'm mostly investigating the feasibility of the approach.
-Currently the library only "supports" OS X as a valid certificate verification platform.
-The next target will be Windows: following that, I will investigate the feasibility of hooking into OpenSSL, though that's considered a strictly less important problem than sorting this out on Windows and OS X.
+Currently the library supports OS X and Windows as a valid certificate verification platform.
+I will investigate the feasibility of hooking into OpenSSL, though that's considered a strictly less important problem than sorting this out on Windows and OS X, as people using OpenSSL for their TLS will already have access to OpenSSL's native validation logic.